 SAVE THE DATE

-A cumulative grade point average of 3.45 or better, who have completed a minimum of 45 semester hours at Kean by the end of the first semester of their senior year.
+A cumulative grade point average of 3.45 or better, who have completed a minimum of 45 semester hours at Kean by the end of the fall semester of their senior year.

 Summa Cum Laude: cumulative GPA of 3.85-4.00

 Cum Laude: cumulative GPA of 3.45-3.64